TechDotIO/mono-nuget-nunit-runner/README.md

 This standalone runner works with a Nunit project.

 First, this runner installs all dependencies using `nuget install` in `/project/packages`.
 Dependencies must be specified in the `packages.config` file at the project root.
-It will install the `NUnit-ConsoleRunner 3.6.0` package too.
+It will install the `NUnit-ConsoleRunner` package too.
 In order to be valid, the 'HintPath' for your dependencies should be `../packages`, which is the default value.

-Each play, it copies user's answer and build the project.
-It then run the provided testcase using NUnit with  a `--where "$@"` filter.
+At each play, it copies the user's answer and builds the project.
+It then runs the provided testcase using NUnit with  a `--where "$@"` filter.

 The filter syntax can be found here: [https://github.com/nunit/docs/wiki/Test-Selection-Language](https://github.com/nunit/docs/wiki/Test-Selection-Language)